library(tidyverse)5 Diagnosing data visually

 Click to read about skewness

 Skew is a measure of how much a dataset “leans” to the positive or negative directions (i.e., to the “left” or to the “right”).
-To calculate skew, we are going to use the moments
+This is a function from the moments library.

 Generally, a value between \(-1\) and \(+1\) for skewness is “acceptable” and not considered overly skewed.
 Positive values indicate “right” skew and negative values indicate a “left” skew.
 If something is too skewed, it may violate assumptions of normality and thus need non-parametric tests rather than our standard parametric tests - something we will cover later!